David Henkin, Staff Attorney, Mid-Pacific Office: “You don’t need to burn the village to save the village.”

-Plants and animals found nowhere else in the world call the tropical paradise of the Hawaiian islands home, and native Hawaiian communities still honor many of their traditional practices.
+Plants and animals found nowhere else in the world call the tropical paradise of the Hawaiian Islands home, and Native Hawaiian communities still honor their traditional practices.

 Founded in 1988, the Mid-Pacific regional office, located in Honolulu, Hawaiʻi, works on a range of environmental and community health issues, including:

-- Ensuring water is a public trust, not private property.
-Corporate water users are diverting public water for private profit—and sucking Hawaiʻi’s rivers and streams dry.
-The Mid-Pacific regional office has fought for decades to restore stream flow on behalf of local and Native Hawaiian communities.
-In 2000, Mid-Pacific attorneys helped establish a critical national precedent that recognizes water as a public trust, not private property—a tool we continue to use in our ongoing campaign to uphold public and Native Hawaiian rights to flowing water.
-Hawaiʻi is a global hotspot for production of, and experiments with, genetically modified organisms, but the Mid-Pacific regional office has led the way in bringing a cold dose of reality to genetic engineering and its impact on our food supply, health and environment.
-We’re pushing for better regulation of genetically engineered crops and also using the law, public advocacy and community organizing to draw attention to the links between GE foods and the increased use of dangerous pesticides.
+Companies from Hawaiʻi’s plantation past are diverting public water for private profit, draining rivers and streams dry.
+The Mid-Pacific regional office has fought for decades to restore stream flows on behalf of local and Native Hawaiian communities.
+As a result, we have established widely renowned precedent that water is a public trust, not private property—a tool we continue to use in our ongoing campaign to uphold public and Native Hawaiian rights to flowing water.

+Hawaiʻi is a global hotspot for production of, and experiments with, genetically modified organisms, but the Mid-Pacific office has led the way in challenging the release and commercialization of GMOs and the impacts on our food supply, health, environment, and public right-to-know.
+We are pushing for better regulation of genetically engineered crops and also using the law, public advocacy, and community organizing to highlight the links between genetically engineered foods and the increased use of dangerous pesticides.

 Contact Mid-Pacific Office

 Kylie Wha Kyung Wager Associate Attorney